MIT's annual Random Acts of Kindness (RAK) Week is scheduled for March 1-5, 2021.

 This RAK Week, MindHandHeart is launching a gratitude challenge and a meditation challenge as well as events and programming related to self-compassion and burnout.
 Check them out below:

-MindHandHeart, Student Mental Health and Counseling Services, and Community Wellness are holding two events on self-care.
-Download the event poster here.
+MindHandHeart, Student Mental Health and Counseling Services, Community Wellness, and Human Resources are holding three events on self-care and well-being.

 Monday, March 1, 12:30-1pm EST